suzukiplan/z80/README.md

 - `addCallHandler` can set multiple CallHandlers.
 - call `removeAllCallHandlers` if you want to remove the CallHandler(s).
+- call `addCallHandlerFP` if you want to use the function pointer.
 - CallHandler also catches branches caused by interrupts.
 - In the case of a condition-specified branch instruction, only the case where the branch is executed is callbacked.